AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 };
 ```

+Astro DB uses [Drizzle ORM](https://orm.drizzle.team/) for queriying.
+Check out the docs if you need help understanding how the
+database function chaining works.

 ## Declaring our component

 I am going to use [Svelte](https://svelte.dev/) for this, buy you can use any supported UI integration that Astro supports.

-I want this component
+In order to get the view count for a specific post, we need to include the `slug` as a prop.
+I also want this component to
-to increment only when the `incremement` boolean prop is passed and render the view count after it is fetched.
+increment only when the `incremement` boolean prop is passed.
+Finally we

 ```svelte title="src/components/ViewCount.astro"
 <script lang="ts">